-Alexis D. Martin joined Caffarelli & Associates, Ltd. in 2014.
+Alexis D. Martin joined Caffarelli & Associates, Ltd. in 2014 and was named a Partner in 2022.
 Throughout her career, Ms. Martin has focused on promoting employee rights.
-Ms. Martin concentrates her practice in employment litigation under both state and federal law, including wage and hour claims for classes and individuals, family and medical leave, unlawful retaliation, discrimination and harassment, and whistleblower claims.
-Ms. Martin represents clients in a variety of courts, administrative agencies, and alternative dispute resolution proceedings.
+Ms. Martin is an experienced litigator and class action attorney, having appeared in hundreds of cases throughout multiple state and federal courts in Illinois.
+Ms. Martin concentrates her practice in employment litigation under both state and federal law, including wage and hour claims for classes and individuals, whistleblower claims, family and medical leave (FMLA), unlawful retaliation, discrimination and harassment, and biometric privacy.
+Additionally, Ms. Martin regularly counsels clients through contract negotiations and disputes, including employment agreements, severance agreements, and non-compete issues.

 Ms. Martin earned her Juris Doctorate and a certificate from the Institute for Law and the Workplace from Chicago-Kent College of Law.
 At Chicago-Kent, Ms. Martin focused her studies on employment law and trial advocacy.
 In addition, she earned the CALI Award for Excellence in Family and Employment Immigration Practice, Legal Writing IV: Labor and Employment, Trial Advocacy I, and Trial Advocacy II.

 Ms. Martin earned a B.A. in English and Spanish from the University of Wisconsin – Madison.
 At the University of Wisconsin, Ms. Martin first found her passion for the law by dedicating her time to workers’ rights issues, which she is proud to be able to carry on to her practice today.